can-lehmann/editor/README.md

 # Editor
-A simple text editor written in Nim.
+A text editor written in Nim.

 ## Features
 - Quick Open